achyutk/geo-aligned-2.0/README.md

 > [India Corpus](https://drive.google.com/file/d/1_6bY8dqeg3I1-Rqtwrb1lhAX7Y6vGpF3/view?usp=sharing) : Used for training Word2Vec model <br>
 > [Wikipedia Corpus](https://drive.google.com/file/d/1R4HeWvSDaxjFf2cysrxlwMT4_Msy79Dr/view?usp=sharing) : Used for training another Word2Vec model <br>
 > [English Book Dataset](https://drive.google.com/drive/folders/1ZKY7XTQ6cQo1k8Lt24OQt0CGZ589Zekk?usp=sharing) : Used for evaluating the framework <br>
-> [English Book Dataset](https://drive.google.com/drive/folders/1qVMe5ItBX6zgRyFy916eZEavVzgRUPuZ?usp=sharing) : Used for evaluating the framework
+> [Russian Book Dataset](https://drive.google.com/drive/folders/1qVMe5ItBX6zgRyFy916eZEavVzgRUPuZ?usp=sharing) : Used for evaluating the framework

+# main.ipynb

+This file executes the framework.
+Make necessary changes for the framework in the model_download and utils files and run this jupyter notebook.

+Fill the text in the "sentence" variable for which the image is to be generated and run the remaining commands.

+VOILA!!!
+The aligned image is generated